Toncy741/Bank-Marketing/README.md

 - The title() function is used to set the title of the plot, and the show() function is used to display the plot.

+## Boxplots for each numerical feature against subscription

+- A list of numerical columns is defined, and a for loop is used to iterate over each column.

+- For each column, a boxplot is created using sns.boxplot() to visualize the distribution of the column against the subscription outcome.

+- The title() function is used to set the title of the plot, and the show() function is used to display the plot.

+## Handling outliers

+- A list of numerical columns is defined, and a for loop is used to iterate over each column.

+- For each column, the 25th percentile (Q1) and 75th percentile (Q3) are calculated using the quantile() function.

+- The interquartile range (IQR) is calculated as the difference between Q3 and Q1.

+- The lower and upper bounds for detecting outliers are defined as Q1 - 1.5IQR and Q3 + 1.5IQR, respectively.

+- The outliers are identified and removed from the dataset using boolean indexing.

+- A new boxplot is created using sns.boxplot() to visualize the distribution of the column against the subscription outcome without outliers.
+- The count of removed outliers is printed to the console